 So don’t skimp on the thank-yous!

-As the owner of your lawn maintenance business, you have the privilege of creating the culture you want.
-When you focus on making your company a great place to work, your best employees will stick around.
+As the owner of your lawn care business, you have the privilege of creating the culture you want.
+When you focus on making your company a great work environment, your best employees will stick around.
 So keep an eye out for opportunities to make each workday a little better.
 The long-term rewards are massive.